 Making your own home remedies is great, but sometimes you need more help.
 Safer® Brand products offer homeowners and pet lovers some great alternatives to other conventional flea control products.

 Victor® The Ultimate Flea Trap™ offers a convenient trap to catch those pesky fleas.
-It’s a clean, simple way to catch fleas and dispose of them without mess, smell or harmful chemicals.
+It’s a clean, simple way to catch fleas and dispose of them without a mess, smell or harmful chemicals.
 Glue discs inside the trap capture fleas, which then die and can be easily thrown out in the trash.

 If you’re looking for a good source of diatomaceous earth, Victor® Insectigone Flea Killer 7oz. can be used indoors.
 It comes in a “puffer” bottle to puff it out into cracks and crevices within your home to kill fleas within 48 hours.
 Not only does it cut into their exoskeletons, but it also dries them out by reducing the humidity levels around the areas where it’s applied.

 For those who wish to use diatomaceous earth in the garden as well as in the home, Safer® Brand Diatomaceous Earth – Bed Bug, Ant, Crawling Insect Killer 4 lb offers a larger bag so that you have plenty to use against all types of insects.
-This OMRI Listed® product is compliant for use in organic production and can be used around vegetable plants and wildlife.

 Fleas are unpleasant, and finding fleas on your beloved pet or inside your home is upsetting.
-Fortunately, with a lot of elbow grease, some flea treatments and repellents and Safer® Brand products, you can kill fleas naturally.
+Fortunately, with a lot of elbow grease, some flea treatments, and repellents and Safer® Brand products, you can kill fleas naturally.